Amankumarkuam/test/README.md

-Ruby can be installed by following the instruction from the official documentation
+Ruby can be installed from the package manager by following the instruction from the official documentation

 https://github.com/rbenv/rbenv